Medical Devices & Pharmaceuticals

 - In re MDL 2700 Genetech Herceptin (Trastuzumab) Marketing and Sales Practices Litig.
 (10th Cir.
 2019) - Authored amicus brief for the Product Liability Advisory Council urging affirmance of holding that state law consumer fraud claims against drug manufacturer were preempted under the Supreme Court's impossibility preemption principles.

 - In re Gadolinium-Based Products Liability Litigation, MDL No. 2868 (J.P.M.L.
-2018) - As lead national trial counsel to GE Healthcare, successfully argued before the U.S. Judicial Panel on Multidistrict Litigation to defeat plaintiffs' attempt create an MDL involving gadolinium-based contrast agents.
+2018) - As lead national trial counsel to GE Healthcare, successfully argued before the U.S. Judicial Panel on Multidistrict Litigation to defeat plaintiffs' attempt to create an MDL involving gadolinium-based contrast agents.

 - In re: Zoloft Litigation (Cir.
 Ct.
 Kanawha Cnty.
 W. Va.
 2016) - Won exclusion of a key plaintiff causation witness and summary judgment in a West Virginia case alleging that Pfizer's medication, Zoloft, causes birth defects.
 As a result, the court granted summary judgment in Pfizer's favor less than three weeks before trial.